brittyazel/EnhancedRaidFrames/README.md

 ## Credits:
 Original Author: Szandos

-Enhanced Raid Frame: Indicators is an extension of the amazing Blizzard Raid Frame: Indicators addon started by Szandos, for World of Warcraft prior to Battle for Azeroth.
+Enhanced Raid Frames is an extension of the amazing Blizzard Raid Frame: Indicators addon started by Szandos, for World of Warcraft prior to Battle for Azeroth.
 All credit for the bulk of this addon should go to him accordingly.
 I, Soyier, take no credit for the idea or implementation of this addon prior to my adoption of the code in the Summer of 2018.